Techtonica/curriculum/api/REST-API.md

 |-|-|
 |`/customers`|`GET`|

-With Express, routing is as easy as chaining the HTTP method to the `route()` method, taking care of putting the route you want to lookup inside of the `route()` method parenthesis.
+With Express, routing is as easy as chaining the HTTP method to the `route()` method, taking care of passing the the route you want to lookup as a parameter:

 ```javascript
 app